nasa-jpl/ION-DTN/gh-pages/docs/Windows10-Installation.md

 Run `make install`

-ION is now ready for use; however, for `killm` to work correctly, the execution of scripts must be enabled in Powershell:
+ION is now ready for use; however, for `killm` to work correctly, the execution of scripts must be enabled in PowerShell:

 - Run `Set-ExecutionPolicy RemoteSigned` in PowerShell in order to enable the running of scripts.
 - Note that the “RemoteSigned” policy normally prevents downloaded scripts from running.
-Currently MSYS2 does not set the ZoneIdentifier meta-date, resulting in all ION files considered to be local.
+Currently MSYS2 does not set the ZoneIdentifier meta-data, resulting in all ION files considered to be local.
 If that changes in the future, or ION was unpacked in Windows, you can use `unblock-file .\remove_win_shmem.ps1` in PowerShell to remove the ZoneIdentifier.